 Meetings are bi-weekly on Sundays.
 Door opens about 1pm.
 After a few minutes of socializing and getting settled, critiquing starts no later than 1:10pm and ends around 4:30pm (occasionally later).
 We take a ten minute break about 3pm.
 Bring a beverage (and snacks or lunch) if you need them.

 We are not a drop-in occasionally, public, open-mike kind of group.
 Regular attendance is the norm.

 We’re a sizable group, consisting of productive published and unpublished genre writers.
 Membership is capped at 12.
 Sometimes we have a waiting list.

 Some members are an hour away and everyone’s time is precious.
 To ensure that we’re going to have enough critiquing to make the meeting worthwhile, an attendance “roll call” is emailed the week of the meeting.
 Please “reply to all” as soon as possible so that everyone can see how the meeting is shaping up.
 If you’re not sure, respond with a “maybe” asap.
 Let the group know if you’ll be late or need to leave early.
 A “recap,” a summary of attendance, is sent out a few days before the meeting.
 If something unexpected comes up after the recap, please call someone and/or email the entire group.

 Although we have a schedule (posted to the right), it’s not etched in stone.
-If there is bad weather or not enough attendees or critiquing, we cancel and sometimes reschedule for the following week.
+If there’s bad weather or not enough attendees or critiquing, we cancel and sometimes reschedule for the following week.
 Occasionally, when the group is collectively in an extremely productive phase, we schedule extra meetings.

 There are dues of a sort.
-We rent a private space which we pay for collectively each time we meet– $2-4 per person depending on how many people show up.
+We rent a private space in a public building which we pay for collectively each time we meet– $2-4 per person depending on how many people show up.
 If we cancel a meeting, we don’t pay.
 If a member didn’t attend, they don’t pay.